Bill Woodson

-William T. Woodson (July 16, 1917 – February 22, 2017) was an American film, stage, radio and voice actor, best known for his narration of the radio series This is Your FBI, the animated series Super Friends and all its spin-offs, and the opening of The Odd Couple television series.
+William T. Woodson (July 16, 1917 – February 22, 2017) was an American film, stage, radio and voice actor, best known for his narration of the radio series This is Your FBI, The Invaders, the animated series Super Friends and all its spin-offs, and the opening of The Odd Couple television series.

 Biography

 Stage career

 Before becoming a professional actor, he acted in stock theatre for nearly a decade with his first appearance in a 1928 play.

 In 1943, Bill Woodson made his Broadway debut as Lowell Denton in Harriet, starring Helen Hayes.
 He showed versatility as a performer, proving himself equally capable in classical roles such as that of Montano in the Shubert Theatre's adaptation of William Shakespeare's Othello with Paul Robeson in the lead role.
 From 1946–47, the actor played, what is probably his best-known stage role, Le Bret opposite Jose Ferrer as the title character in Cyrano de Bergerac.

 He also appeared as Tom Mackenzie in The Seven Year Itch, Stephen Douglas in The Rivalry and T. Stedman Harder in A Moon for the Misbegotten.

 In 1947, he was among the first actors to be accepted to the first class of the newly formed Actors Studio.